Best Tactical Shotguns in 2023: Stay Ready

 Pump Action

-Many tactical shotguns are pump action, due to the proven nature of the operating system.
-This means that they feed from a magazine tube below the barrel, and to load a round into the chamber, you have to work the slide manually.
 There are two major pros to this.
 First and foremost, this is a highly reliable way to ensure that a firearm loads: the primary moving part here is your hand, and as long as that’s operable and you have ammunition, you’ll be able to stay in the fight.
-Second, pump actions do not rely on recoil to cycle the action and thus can use nearly any ammunition that you can manage to put down the magazine tube.

 Semi-Automatic

-Second, a growing number of tactical shotguns are semi-automatic, which means that you do not need to cycle the action yourself to load the next round.
 There are some significant benefits to this.
 First and foremost is speed: a semi-automatic shotgun will almost always be faster than a pump-action one in terms of sheer rate of fire.
-Second, using semi-automatic shotguns with one hand is possible, assuming you can tame the recoil.

 With that speed does come some sacrifice in reliability.
 Although many shotguns are getting better over the years because semi-automatics rely on recoil or gasses to cycle the action and load another round, lower-powered ammunition such as birdshot or mini-shells might cause failures to eject and feed.
-With that said, we think that a semi-automatic shotgun with buckshot or slugs is one of the premier defensive tools available, be it a bullpup shotgun or standard configuration.

-It’s worth noting that we’re painting with big brushstrokes here, and there are departures from these two types.
 For instance, the SPAS-12 can be fired either as a pump-action or semi-automatic: we’d classify it as a semi-automatic with the ability to be used as a pump-action in an emergency, and most shotguns are one type or the other.

 Tactical Shotgun Pricing

-- Under $500.
+• Under $500.
 For less than $500, it is sometimes possible to get an excellent tactical shotgun.
 For instance, one of our writers managed to snag a Mossberg 590A1 for about $450, new in box, but sold as “used” because the guy who had bought it thought it was 20 gauge instead of 12, and thus sold it back to the store.
 These gun deals are rare but can be found, and in this range, you’ll be looking at mostly pump shotguns.

-- $500-$1,000.
+• $500-$1,000.
 For around $1,000, you’ll be able to find most types of pump shotguns, and the semi-automatic models from some manufacturers: all of them will likely come kitted out with quality furniture but are unlikely to come with optics or any accessories.
 You can even find proven bullpup designs in this range like the Kel Tec KSG — one of our favorite bullpups.

-- $2,000 & Above.
+• $2,000 & Above.
 At the $2,000 mark, you’ll be buying whatever you like in the shotgun market, and might be able to find the venerated Benelli M4 all set up and ready to go for whatever tactical purposes you have in mind.
 At this price range, you may also be able to get pre-set-up shotguns that come with premium furniture and an optic, depending on what dealers are willing to put together as bundles.

 History of Tactical Shotguns

-Enter firelock, flintlock, and precussion muskets
+Enter firelock, flintlock, and percussion muskets

 Later developments in firearm technology brought firelock, mechanical lock, flintlock, and percussion-fired muskets that, like the handgonne of old, could be filled with a handful of lead shot of various sizes.